HRs rally Dodgers past Diamondbacks 4-3 in 11 to avoid sweep

+PHOENIX (AP) — On the way to 89 wins so far and a huge lead in the NL West, the Los Angeles Dodgers have enjoyed plenty of exciting moments this season.
+Still, an 11th-inning homer Sunday by Joc Pederson earned special mention from manager Dave Roberts.

-PHOENIX (AP) — Cody Bellinger hit a tying homer in the ninth inning, pinch-hitter Joc Pederson went deep in the 11th and the Los Angeles Dodgers rallied past the Arizona Diamondbacks 4-3 on Sunday to prevent a four-game sweep.
+Pederson went deep after teammate Cody Bellinger tied the game with a home run in the ninth, and the Dodgers rallied past the Arizona Diamondbacks 4-3 on Sunday to prevent a four-game sweep.

+“As big of a hit as we’ve had all year, considering obviously losing the first three here and where the pitching was at,” Roberts said.
+“I can’t say enough about this entire ballclub.
+It’s kind of a must-win situation as far as getting back on the winning track.”

 Most Read Stories